KokoDoko/pixidust/README.md

 ```
 Now you can use `npm run start` and `npm run build`.

-### 😭 Parcel Bug
+### 😭 Parcel PNG import Bug

-To fix a temporary parcel bug with loading PNG images you have to add a `globals.d.ts` file to the project root, containing: `declare module "*.png"`
+To fix an incorrect error message when importing PNG images you can add `// @ts-ignore` above the PNG import, or you can add a `globals.d.ts` file to the project root, containing: `declare module "*.png"`